moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### What are the benefits of the "behavior delegation" design pattern ?
 What are the tradeoffs of using [[Prototype]]?
 Benefit is independent testability and tradeoffs is that it's more complex.

+#### What is Coercion ?
+It's the dynamic languages way of expressing how values convert from one type to another.